MultiSafepay/docs/content/payments/integrations/ecommerce-platforms/magento2/faq/supported-magento2-checkouts.md

 {{< details title="OneStepCheckout.com" >}}
 MultiSafepay is an official partner of [OneStepCheckout.com](https://www.onestepcheckout.com/).

 Our plugin works with the latest version of the OneStepCheckout extension.
-If you have questions or notice missing features or bugs when both plugins are installed, feel free to contact our integration team at [integration@multisafepay.com](mailto:integration@multisafepay.com)
+If you have questions or notice missing features or bugs when both plugins are installed, email the Integration Team at [integration@multisafepay.com](mailto:integration@multisafepay.com)
 {{< /details >}}

 {{< details title="Other checkouts" >}}